Hranz/TechInterviewPractice/README.md

 # TechInterviewPractice

 This is done for my personal use and will progress as I have time.
+Any information will be as detailed as I feel is necessary to achieve a decent understanding of a particular problem or solution.<br/>
 Others can use it as they see fit.<br/>

 Goal:<br/>
 The goal of this project is to provide adequate material to assist in passing a technical interview using C#.